WikiLeaks Fast Facts

 It was founded in 2006 by Julian Assange, activist, computer programmer and hacker.

-Chelsea Manning, a transgender woman and former Army intelligence analyst who provided WikiLeaks with classified documents, was convicted of violating the Espionage Act in 2013 and sentenced to 35 years in prison.
+Chelsea Manning, a former Army intelligence analyst who provided WikiLeaks with classified documents, was convicted of violating the Espionage Act in 2013 and sentenced to 35 years in prison.
 Her sentence was later commuted by President Barack Obama.

 Timeline: